Shravankb301/DOCAI/README.md

 1. **FastAPI Best Practices**: Guidelines for backend development with FastAPI.
 2. **Next.js Best Practices**: Guidelines for frontend development with Next.js.
 3. **Orchestration Best Practices**: Guidelines for service orchestration and shell scripting.
-4. **Supabase Integration Best Practices**: Guidelines for integrating Supabase with both backend and frontend.
-5. **AI Model Integration Best Practices**: Guidelines for integrating and using transformer models for document analysis.
+4. **AI Model Integration Best Practices**: Guidelines for integrating and using transformer models for document analysis.
-6. **Continuous Testing Best Practices**: Guidelines for continuous testing, test-driven development, and ensuring implementations are working correctly.
+5. **Continuous Testing Best Practices**: Guidelines for continuous testing, test-driven development, and ensuring implementations are working correctly.
-7. **CI/CD Best Practices**: Guidelines for continuous integration and automated testing.
+6. **CI/CD Best Practices**: Guidelines for continuous integration and automated testing.

 For more information about these rules, see the `.cursor/README.md` file.